 Early in 2019, Cumberland announced a strategic review the Company's brands, capabilities, and international partners.
 This review followed an accelerated business development initiative, which resulted in a series of transactions.
 Because of that progress, Cumberland felt that it was prudent to take a fresh look at our product portfolio, partners, and organization to ensure proper focus and capabilities.
-In May 2019 following the strategic review, Cumberland entered into an agreement with Clinigen to return the exclusive rights to the Products (the "Agreement").
-The Agreement provided for a conclusion of the Company's arrangements with Clinigen effective September 30, 2019.
-Under the terms of the Agreement, Cumberland will no longer distribute the Products after the transition date and will receive \$5 million in financial consideration from Clinigen, paid over a two-year period.
-Cumberland agreed not to sell competing products during the same two-year period.
+During May 2019, Cumberland entered into the Dissolution Agreement with Clinigen in which the Company returned the exclusive rights to commercialize Ethyol and Totect ("the Products") in the United States to Clinigen.
+This Dissolution Agreement originally targeted a transition from the Company's arrangements with Clinigen effective September 30, 2019, but was then amended to change the transition date to December 31, 2019.
+Under the terms of the Dissolution Agreement, Cumberland was no longer responsible for the distribution, marketing and promotion of either the Products or any competing products after December 31, 2019.
+In exchange for the return of these product license rights and the non-compete provisions of the Dissolution Agreement, Cumberland is receiving \$5 million in financial consideration paid in quarterly installments over the two-years following the transition date.
+Cumberland recorded the first four quarterly installments totaling \$3.0 million during the year ended December 31, 2020.